ciur/papermerge/docs/source/metadata.rst

 Metadata
 ============

-Metadata is a new feature introduced since  version 1.3.0
+Metadata is a new feature introduced since  version 1.3.0 (will be available since July 2020)